Future-Proofing your Home with Smart Lighting Control

 - Dimming extends the life of your light bulbs

-- Lighting control encourages you to think about the lighting, so you only select the scene that suits that task, so you reduce the likelihood of leaving lights on, using only the lights required.
+- Lighting control encourages you to think about the lighting design, so you only select the scene that suits that task, so you reduce the likelihood of leaving lights on, using only the lights required.

 - Motion sensors ensure your lights only switch on when someone walks into the room, which can be ideal for toilets, cupboards.